zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_06_en-US_FORGE_OF_FLESH.md

     Machine and flesh are not separate systems interfacing.
     They are TWO EXPRESSIONS OF THE SAME PHYSICS.
-    Their compatibility is not designed—it is INEVITABLE.
+    Their compatibility is not designed, it is INEVITABLE.

 ═══════════════════════════════════════════════════════════════════════════════
 ```